-Test Steps Test Step Description 1.
-Setup Test Environment Connect the DUT.
-Setup and start the Power Analyzer.
+Test Steps Test Step Description Setup Test Environment Connect the DUT.
+Setup and start the Device Power Analyzer.
 2. Purge Apply the Purge, if supported, to the DUT.
-3. Pre-Fill Apply the SEQ 256 KiB Write Workload to the DUT for twice the user capacity.
+3. Pre-Fill Apply the SEQ 256 KiB Write Workload to the DUT for twice the user capacity of the DUT.
 For HDDs, this test step is optional.
-4. Conditioning Run with Steady State Apply the Complex Workload for a minimum of 5 Rounds of 30 minutes each.
+Conditioning Run with Steady State Apply the Complex Workload for a minimum of 5 Rounds of 1800 s (30 minutes) each.
 Execute Steady State procedure at Round 1 during the Steady State Conditioning Run.
 If the DUT is not in steady state, perform additional Rounds (up to a total of 25) until Steady State is achieved.
-5. Complex Apply the Complex Workload for a warm-up interval of 10 minutes that includes a self-optimizing sweep of Total OIO followed by a measurement interval of 30 minutes.
-6. RND 8 KiB Write Apply the RND 8 KiB Write Workload for a warm-up interval of 10 minutes that includes a self-optimizing sweep of Total OIO followed by a measurement interval of 30 minutes.
-7. RND 8 KiB Read Apply the RND 8 KiB Read Workload for a warm-up interval of 10 minutes that includes a self-optimizing sweep of Total OIO followed by a measurement interval of 30 minutes.
-8. SEQ 256 KiB Write Apply the SEQ 256 KiB Write Workload for a warm-up interval of 10 minutes that includes a self-optimizing sweep of Total OIO followed by a measurement interval of 30 minutes.
-9. SEQ 256 KiB Read Apply the SEQ 256 KiB Read Workload for a warm-up interval of 10 minutes that includes a self-optimizing sweep of Total OIO followed by a measurement interval of 30 minutes.
-10. Ready Idle Apply Ready Idle for an interval of 30 minutes and report test measurements.
+5. Complex Apply the Complex Workload for a warm-up interval of 600 s (10 minutes) that includes a self-optimizing sweep of Total OIO followed by a measurement interval of 1800 s (30 minutes).
+6. RND 8 KiB Write Apply the RND 8 KiB Write Workload for a warm-up interval of 600 s (10 minutes) that includes a self-optimizing sweep of Total OIO followed by a measurement interval of 1800 s (30 minutes).
+7. RND 8 KiB Read Apply the RND 8 KiB Read Workload for a warm-up interval of 600 s (10 minutes) that includes a self-optimizing sweep of Total OIO followed by a measurement interval of 1800 s (30 minutes).
+8. SEQ 256 KiB Write Apply the SEQ 256 KiB Write Workload for a warm-up interval of 600 s (10 minutes) that includes a self-optimizing sweep of Total OIO followed by a measurement interval of 1800 s (30 minutes).
+9. SEQ 256 KiB Read Apply the SEQ 256 KiB Read Workload for a warm-up interval of 600 s (10 minutes) that includes a self-optimizing sweep of Total OIO followed by a measurement interval of 1800 s (30 minutes).
+10. Ready Idle Apply Ready Idle for an interval of 1800 s (30 minutes) and report test measurements.
 11. Post Process and Report Import the power data, post process the power data, and generate the report.